Conrad Corfield: Views on India

 Corfield was concerned about the rights of the princes in the independent India.
 He asserted that the princely states should be allowed to remain independent if they chose to do so.
 He also sought and received the permission of the British government to destroy four tons of records that had been collected concerning the princes' personal lives.
 He felt these records could be used by the new government of India as blackmail against the princes due to their often racy and scandalous content.

 In Britain

-On returning to Britain, Corfield had several occupations such as governor and vice-president of St Lawrence College, Chairman of Wokingham Division Conservative Association from 1950 to 1954 and chairman of Yateley Industries for Disabled Girls from 1954 to 1964..
+On returning to Britain, Corfield had several occupations such as governor and vice-president of St Lawrence College, Chairman of Wokingham Division Conservative Association from 1950 to 1954 and chairman of Yateley Industries for Disabled Girls from 1954 to 1964.

 Personal life

-Conrad Corfield (middle) and wife Sylvia in 1971 at the wedding of June Corfield's first son.
+Sir Conrad Corfield (middle) and wife Lady Sylvia in 1971 at the wedding of June Corfield's first son.

 Corfield firstly married Phyllis Betha Pugh, the daughter of L. P. E. Pugh, KC on 22 December 1922.
 The couple had one daughter and a son.
 After his first wife died in 1932, Corfield remained a widower for several decades until marrying Sylvia Phyllis Mary Hadow, the widow of Lt.
 Col. Charles O'Brian Daunt, on 16 September 1961.

 Sylvia died on 1977 and Corfield died on 3 October 1980 at the Warren Lodge Rest Home, in Finchampstead.